-The term 'Stock Broker' is included in the Trading edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Stock Broker' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Stock brokers are professionals who are both licensed and registered with the Financial Industry Regulatory Authority or FINRA.
 In general, stockbrokers work for a broker dealer or a stock brokerage firm.
 Stock brokers are not to be confused with financial advisors or financial planners, who perform many different services for their clients.

 Stock brokers have a primary responsibility.
 Their job is to purchase and sell stocks, bonds, mutual funds, and other related investments on behalf of their clients.
 These clients can be retail investor individuals or institutional clients.
 Institutions as clients refer to not for profit companies, universities and colleges, foundations, and other similar groups.

 Stock brokers trade stocks for their clients over a stock exchange or sometimes an over the counter market.
 Among the larger and better known stock exchanges are the New York Stock Exchange and NASDAQ.
 They are compensated for these trades with commissions or fees that the trader pays.
 These fees range widely from one type of stock broker to another.
 Online stock brokers offer the lowest commissions to their clients.
 These types of brokers usually charge under $15 per trade.